rsmythe/React-Tutorial-Typescript/README.md

-Developer's Note: I originally created this just toying around to see how React and Typescript play together.
-I tried to tidy it up but some parts of the code may still be a bit hacky.
+Developer's Note: I originally created this simply to toy around and see how React and Typescript play together.
+Since I thought other people might find it helpful I tried to tidy it up but some parts of the code may still be a bit hacky.

 #Typescript React Tutorial